AIFist/thumbly-privacy-policy/README.md

 ## Permissions

 The app does not request any special permissions.
-It only saves thumbnails to the public folder (/Pictures) on your device.
+All features work without accessing sensitive data or device information.

 ## How We Use Your Information